Listener-Watcher/HGDL/README.md

 pip install -r requirements.txt
 # HGDL implementation
 unzip trained_model.zip file and put all model state file in the current directory
 ## data for DBLP and YELP dataset is too large to upload in the github.
 The dataset is stored in the OneDrive.
-Due to the anonymous requirement, the link will be posted later.

 Example run for HGDL_KL<br />